 We recently did a post on how to LOSE weight in the dining hall of your college or university, but it is just as easy to gain weight if you start eating unhealthy foods and skip out on the exercise.
-So unless you want to be that guy or gal with the beer gut and flabby arms, listen up!
+So unless you want to be that guy or gal with the beer gut and flabby arms, listen up as we have new plans for you!
 We will go into detail on how you start gaining weight in the dining hall and how to avoid making that mistake in the first place.
 Some simple changes and adaptations to your current lifestyle is all it takes to make a positive change.

 One great way to immediately start gaining weight is to exponentially increase your carbohydrate intake.
 While there is a myth out there that fat makes you fat, it’s actually carbohydrates (sugars) that get converted into stored body fat if too many are taken in over a long period of time without working them off.
 A great way to know if you are taking in too many carbs is too look at the graphic below.
 These are the guidelines that you should follow if you’re serious about the paleo lifestyle or even just looking to avoid putting on extra pounds this semester.

 The graph shows you that in order to be in the “fat burning range” you need to keep your carbohydrate count down to between 50-100 grams per day.
 Now, if that seems low, you may want to hover around 100 and experiment for yourself.
 It’s all about seeing what works for you.

 Note: If you are an athlete and/or participate in rigorous daily physical activity, I would highly suggest taking in more than the 50-100 suggested grams per day.
 As an athlete you need carbohydrates to replace empty glycogen stores after a long day of activity in order to have enough energy for the next day.
 But, be weary that you should only follow this guideline if you are an athlete (not just someone who hits the treadmill 3 or 4 time a week.